 This page keeps members and supporters up to date with the latest information, press releases and statements.
-The General Licence page contains a list of all the republished licences and projected timeline for the rest and our advice page contains all the information required to let you make a decision on your next move.
+Our General Licence page contains a list of all the licences now available.

 Defra has launched a 12 week online public survey to gather evidence on the control that stakeholders consider is required under general licence, as part of a planned review of general licences to manage wild birds in England.

 The aim of the review, which is being led by Defra in close partnership with Natural England, is to deliver a robust system of licensing to manage the issues that arise between the protection of wild birds, and the legitimate activities people need to carry out for specific purposes such as protecting livestock or crops, and for conservation purposes.

 The review was announced earlier this year when Defra issued three new short-term licences to control wild birds to conserve wild birds and flora or fauna (GL34); preserve public health or public safety (GL35); and prevent serious damage to livestock, foodstuffs for livestock, crops, vegetables, fruit, growing timber, fisheries or inland waters (GL36).
 The survey will focus on the purposes covered by these three general licences.
 All information submitted will be considered alongside the evidence that Defra received during its shorter call for evidence held in the Spring, which highlighted a number of areas where evidence is currently lacking.
 This survey therefore builds on that call for evidence, asking for more specific information to feed into the development of a future licensing system.